 To keep things very simple; the FastBooks Solutions Model utilizes the same line numbering and line descriptions as the IRS form 1120 S Income Tax Return for an S-Corporation for the businesses [chart of-accounts].

 From a big picture perspective; this allows the business to classify expenses using the same expense account classifications required by the IRS tax statement.
 The chart-of-accounts only includes eleven-line numbers and line descriptions of the tax-deductible expense classifications from the 1120 S tax statement which apply to a service based business.
-There are also 19 additional expense line account numbers and two income account numbers available that can be used as a revenue or expense account classification in the chart-of-accounts.
+There are also 19 additional expense line account numbers and two income account numbers available that can be used as a revenue or expense account classification in the chart-of-accounts created in model segment eight.

 The FastBooks Solutions Model also automatically populates and updates the tax statement after each month of business [data] is entered.
 The Model Segment 6 tax statement revenue and expense lines are populated by the Year-to-Date Income-Statement results generated in Model Segment 8.